 Estimated reading time: 9 minutes

-Are you looking to guard your drill press or find out how to ensure you or your employees can use a drill press safely?
-In this article, I will dive deep into everything related to drill press safety, including what kind of guarding upgrades you can make and drill press safety tips.
+Are you looking to guard your drill press or learn how to ensure you or your employees can use it safely?
+In this article, I will discuss everything related to drill press safety, including what guarding upgrades you can make and drill press safety tips.

 What are Drill Presses & How are they used

 Drill presses are versatile machines commonly used in metalworking, woodworking, and other manufacturing industries.
-You probably even have one in your shop because they are so common.
+Because they are so common, you probably even have one in your shop.

-You can create holes in various materials, such as metal and wood, with a drill press.
+With a drill press, you can create holes in various materials, such as metal and wood.
 A drill press makes holes by rotating a drill bit while applying pressure to the workpiece.
-They offer advantages over handheld drills, including greater accuracy, precision, and consistency.
+It offers advantages over handheld drills, including greater accuracy, precision, and consistency.
 If you’ve ever tried to drill a straight hole with a handheld drill, you will know what I mean!

 The Drill Press